 And, for a diagonal matrix of any order, this scalar case is applicable to each diagonal element.

 If A is a rank deficient matrix with rank r < n, then A\A cannot possibly be I. The rank of the product of two matrices cannot be larger than rank of either matrix.
 So A\A cannot outrank A itself and

 - If A is rank deficient, then A\A is definitely not I.

 It just so happens that the most recent issue of SIAM Review includes the paper about matrix rank, "LU and CR Elimination", by my colleague Gil Strang and myself.
-The paper is available from either the SIAM web site or Gil's MIT web site.
+The paper is available from the SIAM web site.
 Another pointer is this Cleve's Corner.